Trainings

 (8-hour adult training program)

-The aim of the training is to familiarize participants with the circumstances that lead to the educational challenges faced by disadvantaged students and to prepare them to support equitable education as responsible citizens.
-Participants also learn the rules of the board game, Pathways to Opportunity, which presents the school life paths of disadvantaged students.
-Through the game, participants deepen their understanding and become able to use it as a tool for social awareness-raising.
+This training program aims to help participants understand the factors that contribute to the educational challenges faced by disadvantaged learners, and to prepare them to take an active role in promoting equitable education as responsible citizens.
+Participants are introduced to the rules and structure of the board game Pathways to Opportunity, which models the educational trajectories of disadvantaged students.
+Through the use of the game, they deepen their understanding of educational inequalities and develop the skills needed to use the game as a tool for awareness-raising and facilitated discussion.

 Reading Culture and Reading Comprehension Development